jpdominguez/NAVIS-Tool/NAVIS/Aedat sample files/README.md

-Aedat sample files to test NAVIS Tool
+#Aedat sample files to test NAVIS Tool

-Files correspond to a 64-channel cochlea
+Files correspond to a 64-channel cochlea.

+32 length size files were all obtained using jAER software (http://sourceforge.net/projects/jaer/)